Road State Inference via Channel State Information: CONCLUSION

 \section{CONCLUSION}

-In this work, we introduce a novel traffic monitoring approach that aims to exploit the infrastructure of the vehicular networks.
-Our approach relies on the signal measurements at a receiver and machine learning techniques.
-Our system doesn't need deployment of a dedicated device and it can enhance the performance of a current traffic monitoring system when deployed alongside the system.
+In this work, we introduce a novel traffic monitoring approach that is based on signal level measurements at a receiver and machine learning techniques.
+It is a cost-effective and non-intrusive approach.
+We infer the level of service and the number of vehicles on a roadway using the channel frequency response estimated at a receiver.
+Since there is no available data, including the traffic conditions and the channel frequency response values, we first create a dataset using a ray-tracing simulator and a traffic simulator.
+Next, we conduct real-world experiments by collecting DSRC messages broadcast from a roadside unit.
+Both simulation and experimental results show that the proposed approach is capable of estimating the number of vehicles and predicting the level of service.
+Our system aims to exploit the infrastructures of vehicular networks, and it doesn't need the deployment of a dedicated device.
+It can enhance the performance of a current traffic monitoring system when used alongside the system.

-We verified the feasibility of the proposed approach with simulations and real-world experiments.
-The result shows that we are able to separate different traffic intensities with the accuracy of 96.3\% and 87.6\% on the simulation and experimental data, respectively.
-We also estimate the number of vehicles with a mean absolute error of 4.80 vehicles and a WMAPE of 10.7\% on a four-lane road in the simulations, and with a mean absolute error of 0.83 vehicles and a WMAPE of 19.7\% on a two-lane road in the real-world experiments.

-\begin{IEEEbiography}[{ }]{Halit Bugra Tulay} (S’19) received the B.S. degree in the electrical and electronics engineering from Hacettepe University in 2016.
-He is currently pursuing the Ph.D. degree in the department of electrical and computer engineering at The Ohio State University.
-His research interests include wireless communication, cybersecurity and machine learning. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Can Emre Koksal} (S’96–M’03–SM’13) received the M.S. and Ph.D. degrees in electrical engineering and computer science from MIT, in 1998 and 2002, respectively.
-He is professor at the Electrical and Computer Engineering Department of The Ohio State University since 2006.
-He researches on wireless communication, cybersecurity, information theory, stochastic processes.
-He served as an Associate Editor for the IEEE Transactions on Information Theory, the IEEE Transactions on Wireless Communications, and Computer Networks. \end{IEEEbiography}